SalusaSecondus/CryptoGotchas/GettingStarted.md

 ### Books

+1. [Real-World Cryptography](https://www.manning.com/books/real-world-cryptography) by David Wong is great.
+I've read through it and endorse it fully.
 1. Look at [Crypto 101](https://www.crypto101.io/) by lvh.
 (Though I haven't personally verified it, I am very familiar with lvh's excellent work.)
 1. Get [Serious Cryptography](https://nostarch.com/seriouscrypto) by Jean-Philippe Aumasson.
 This is one of the best books out there on applied cryptography.
 1. (Just for fun) Read [The Code Book](https://www.amazon.com/dp/0385495323) by Singh.
 I don't think this will help you be a cryptographer, but it is a fun history of the space and light introduction to the topic.
 If other things here are too serious then this can be a more gentle introduction to help get you ready for the rest.